syncfusion-content/blazor-docs/blazor/maps/internationalization.md

 ---
 layout: post
-title: Internationalization in Blazor Maps Component | Syncfusion
+title: Globalization in Blazor Maps Component | Syncfusion
-description: Learn about Internationalization in Blazor Maps component of Syncfusion, and more details.
+description: Learn here all about Globalization in Syncfusion Blazor Maps component and more.
 platform: Blazor
 control: Maps
 documentation: ug
 ---

-# Internationalization
+# Globalization in Blazor Maps Component

 Maps provides support for internationalization for the below elements.